ivre/ivre/web/static/doc/_sources/index.rst.txt

 ---------

-IVRE can prove useful in several different scenarios (you may want to have a look at the :ref:`screenshots:screenshots gallery`).
+IVRE can prove useful in several different scenarios (you may want to have a look at the :ref:`overview/screenshots:screenshots gallery`).
 Here are some examples:

 - Create your own Shodan-like service, using Nmap and/or Masscan,